 The second floor gradually slopes to provide a comfortable space as if to replicate the hills outside.
 The roof slab is also slightly bent.
 This was done to prevent the rainwater that collects on the parapet-less roof from flowing to the windows.
 The water that is collected at the center travels to the ground through the slit on the southern wall.

-The design sought to build a house with one basement floor and two stories above ground in which the levels underground and above ground are stacked in an equal way.
-However, once the framework was completed at the site, everyone began to call the basement the first floor, the first floor the second floor, and the third floor the second floor.
+The design sought to build a house with one basement floor and two stories above the ground in which the levels underground and above ground are stacked in an equal way.
+However, once the framework was completed at the site, everyone began to call the basement on the first floor, the first floor on the second floor, and the third floor the second floor.
 In the end, we could not tell which floor was which, giving life to a very intriguing house in which you are above the ground while you remain below it.